jaythad13/Mathematikezettelkasten/Fourier Analysis --- math-139/notes/The Weierstrass monster function.md

 $$
 f_{\alpha}(x) = \sum_{n = 0}^\infty 2^{-n \alpha} e^{i 2^n x}
 $$
-is continuous everywhere but [[Mathematical Analysis I --- math-131/notes/Differentiability#_definition _ differentiability, the derivative|differentiable]] nowhere.
+is continuous everywhere but [[Analysis --- math-131/notes/Differentiability#_definition _ differentiability, the derivative|differentiable]] nowhere.

-It's clear that this is continuous — since the Fourier coefficients $2^{- n \alpha}$ are [[Fourier Analysis --- math-139/notes/Fourier series#_corollary _ absolutely summable Fourier series recover continuous functions|absolutely summable]], they recover a continuous function.
+It's clear that this is continuous — since the Fourier coefficients $2^{- n \alpha}$ are [[Fourier analysis --- math-139/notes/Fourier series#_corollary _ absolutely summable Fourier series recover continuous functions|absolutely summable]], they recover a continuous function.

-To prove that this really is not differentiable requires a new [[Fourier Analysis --- math-139/notes/Kernels|kernel]].
+To prove that this really is not differentiable requires a new [[Fourier analysis --- math-139/notes/Kernels|kernel]].

 ### Delayed means

-The delayed means "delay" the convergence of convolution with [[Fourier Analysis --- math-139/notes/Kernels#_definition _ Fejér kernel|the Fejér kernel]].
+The delayed means "delay" the convergence of convolution with [[Fourier analysis --- math-139/notes/Kernels#_definition _ Fejér kernel|the Fejér kernel]].

 ##### _definition:_ delayed means